sciencebox/kuboxed/README.md

 #### *Notes on External Capabilities for Network and Persistent Storage*

 To maximize the compatibility of Boxed with diverse public and private clouds, the provided yaml files for deployment do not take advantage of any externally-provided capability such as ingress controllers, external load balancers, persistent volumes, etc.
-Such capabilities are typically available on some IaaS clouds only (e.g., Google Compute Engine, Amazon Web Services) and relying on them could constitute a serious obstacle for the deployment of Boxed.
+Such capabilities are typically available on some IaaS clouds only (e.g., Google Compute Engine, Amazon Web Services) and relying on them would constitute an obstacle for the deployment of Boxed on other clouds.